GoogleChromeLabs/bubblewrap/README.md

 a Project for an Android application that launches an existing Progressive Web App (PWA) using a [Trusted Web Activity (TWA)](https://developers.google.com/web/updates/2019/02/using-twa).

+**Important:** llama-pack is still under active development.
+The tool works on MacOS and Linux, but hasn't yet been tested on Linux.
+It also hasn't been tested on a wide range of Web APKs, and bootstraping a new project may fail in those cases.
+Please, file issues, feature requests, and contribute with pull requests, if possible.

 ## Requirements
 - [Node.js](https://nodejs.org/en/) 10.0 or above